 If you're a fan of sweet and salty flavors together, you'll love these Chocolate-Covered Potato Chips!

 Crispy, salty potato chips are covered in bittersweet chocolate to produce a candy that's smooth yet crunchy, sweet yet salty, and undeniably delicious.
-I love the look of these chips, with one side covered in glossy chocolate and the other side left plain.
+These chips look cool, with one side covered in glossy chocolate and the other side left plain.
 However, if you want even more chocolate, you can use a fork or dipping tools to dunk the entire chip in chocolate.

 The easiest way to make these chips is by simply melting chocolate.
-However, melted chocolate has a tendancy to get dull, streaky, and soft at room temperature.
-If you want the chocolate to remain shiny and hard at room temperature, either use chocolate candy coating, or consider tempering the chocolate instead.
+However, melted chocolate has a tendency to get dull, streaky, and soft at room temperature.
+If you want the chocolate to remain shiny and hard at room temperature, either use chocolate candy coating or consider tempering the chocolate instead.

-- 24 ounces semi-sweet chocolate chips (or chopped chocolate or chocolate candy coating)
+24 ounces semisweet chocolate chips, chocolate, chopped, or chocolate candy coating

-1. Prepare a baking sheet by lining it with waxed paper or parchment and set aside for now.
+Prepare a baking sheet by lining it with waxed paper or parchment paper and set aside for now.

-5. Alternatives: Try dipping the chips in white chocolate, or sprinkling the still-wet chocolate with crushed nuts, coconut, sprinkles, or chopped dried fruit.
+Alternatives: Try dipping the chips in white chocolate or sprinkling the still-wet chocolate with crushed nuts, coconut, sprinkles, or chopped dried fruit.